HakanSeven12/FreeCAD-Geomatic-Workbench/README.md

-# GEOMATICS WORKBENCH WAS MERGED WITH TRAILS WORKBENCH THIS REPOSITORY DEVELOPMENT WAS STOPPED.
+# GEOMATICS WORKBENCH WAS MERGED WITH TRAILS WORKBENCH DEVELOPMENT OF THIS REPOSITORY WAS STOPPED.
 NEW REPOSITORY: https://github.com/HakanSeven12/freecad.trails

 # FreeCAD Geomatics Workbench
 This workbench is being developed to provide functionality specific to Geomatics/Survey engineering.